IABTechLab/uid2docs/docs/guides/integration-javascript-standard.md

 ---
-title: Advanced Client-Side JavaScript SDK Integration
+title: Standard Client-Side JavaScript Integration
-sidebar_label: Client-Side JavaScript Advanced
+sidebar_label: Standard Client-Side JavaScript
-pagination_label: Advanced Client-Side JavaScript SDK Integration
+pagination_label: Standard Client-Side JavaScript SDK Integration
 description: Information for publishers about how to generate identity tokens using UID2 for the RTB bid stream, while integrating directly with UID2 rather than UID2-enabled single-sign-on or identity providers.
 This requires server side changes.
 hide_table_of_contents: false
 sidebar_position: 02